If you wonder, “What is LinkedIn Career Explorer?” you wouldn’t be alone.

 Now, let’s look at another career path.
 Say you’re considering a Post-Production Assistant job with a film studio.
 If you look at Career Explorer, it will show you 5 possible career moves.

 Compare that to the 157 options for a Director of Business Development, and you can see you might want to learn more about the long-term potential of the post-production job before signing on.

-Maybe post-production professionals don’t use LinkedIn, or maybe your opportunities really would be limited.
+Maybe post-production professionals don’t use LinkedIn, or your opportunities really might be limited.

 Be aware that a Work Institute study of 234,000 exit interviews found that lack of career development opportunities is the #1 reason people leave jobs.